A Spot of Trouble

 ‘I said please,’ said Cap.

-‘She’s right Cap,’ agreed Flush.
+‘She’s right Cap,’ agreed Suds.
 ‘That was a bit of a douche move.’

 ‘Go and apologise to him now,’ HyJean insisted.